souffle-lang/souffle-lang.github.io/pages/docs/components.md

 a relation `TheAnswer` and a fact.

-We instantiate a component using the `.init` keyword followed by a unique name of the instance, the `=` symbol and the name of the component declaration.
+We instantiate a component using the `.init` keyword followed by a unique name of the instance, the `=` symbol, and the name of the component declaration.

 In this example,
 ```